Appdynamics/couchbase-monitoring-extension/README.md

 ## Use Case

 Couchbase Server is an open source, distributed (shared-nothing architecture) NoSQL document-oriented database that is optimized for interactive applications.
-This extension allows the user to connect to a specific cluster host and retrieve metrics about the cluster, all the nodes within the cluster and any buckets associated with the nodes.
+This extension allows the user to connect to a specific cluster host and retrieve json about the cluster, all the nodes within the cluster and any buckets associated with the nodes.

 ## Installation